Understanding Stress In Men

 Current Situation Of The World

 Living through the lockdown, physical isolation from loved ones, contemplating the future seems like a fool’s errand as the economy is dwindling and mortality seems like only one risk of this crisis.
-While some have lost their jobs, others are working for longer hours, some have been separated from their loved ones; our life has been disrupted in fundamental ways.
+While some have lost their jobs, others are working for longer hours, some have been separated from their loved ones, supply chain of the world is broken down; our life has been disrupted in fundamental ways.
 A pandemic of this intensity is once in a lifetime event, and it is affecting every aspect of our lives and will continue to do so.
 It will be stressful; it will be depressing and it will be traumatic.
 A new study has found that quarantine is linked with post-traumatic stress disorder symptoms which can have long-lasting effects on psychology.

 How Can Stress Affect Health ?